 During early market development, when the number of plug-in electric vehicles is still relatively small, the impact on overall utility rates is expected to be negligible.
 Any rate changes will first be reviewed and approved by the California Public Utilities Commission.

 In the longer term, the effect of plug-in electric vehicles on electricity rates will be determined in large part by the California Public Utilities Commission.
-The Commission is currently investigating rates, charging infrastructure and other policies to prepare for the expected growth of plug-in electric vehicles.
+The Commission is currently investigating rates, charging infrastructure and other policies to prepare for the expected growth of plug-in electric vehicles in 2010 and beyond.

 What if I have a third party service provider?